Benchmarking quantum machine learning kernel training for classification tasks: Discussion and conclusions

 \section{Discussion and conclusions}

-Following the results of our simulations, one initial observation is that there is no one-fits-to-all method; the best approach, whether quantum or classical (and their corresponding variants) depends very much on the specific targeted dataset.
-Perhaps unsurprisingly, we see that quantum methods outperform classical ones where expected, such as for the Ad-hoc-ZZ and Ad-hoc-COV datasets.
-More specifically, the optimal points for these datasets are achieved using the corresponding generative quantum mappings, ZZFeatureMap and CovariantMap, respectively.
-In the latter case, it is important to recall that the actual optimal coupling map was replaced by a more general linear entanglement layer.
-This modification allows the mapping to be extended beyond just one single specific problem, albeit at the cost of no longer achieving perfect classification in the corresponding testing set.
-This \emph{quantum suitability} nevertheless vanishes for the subset of classical datasets.
-This does not imply that quantum methods are ineffective or unable to learn.
-The quantum CovariantMap achieves 90\% classification accuracy for both the training and testing sets in Linear-IRIS, and perfect training set separability is achieved by the ZZFeatureMap in all Linear- and Non-linear IRIS, and MNIST-PCA-8 dataset instances.
-It also outperforms all classical methods in the training set of MNIST-PCA-4.
-However, the same method fails to hold generalization in the corresponding testing sets.
-Conversely, the CovariantMap, while not as performant, appears to produce more balanced behavior between the training and testing partitions.
+Following the results of our experiments, one initial observation is that there is no one-fits-to-all method; the best approach in terms of classification performance, whether quantum or classical (with their corresponding variants) depends very much on the specific targeted dataset.
+Perhaps unsurprisingly, quantum methods outperformed classical alternatives in the Ad-hoc-ZZ and Ad-hoc-COV datasets.
+More specifically, the optimal points for these datasets were achieved when using the corresponding quantum generative mappings, ZZFeatureMap and CovariantMap, respectively.
+This is consistent with the expected behavior predicted in the original works \cite{havlicek_supervised_2019, glick_covariant_2024}.
+However, these works did not use classical methods to compare performance on the corresponding ad-hoc data.
+Thus, our results confirm these hypotheses with experiments.
+The \textit{quantum suitability} nevertheless vanishes for the subset of classical datasets.
+This does not imply that quantum methods were ineffective or unable to learn.
+With some exceptions (MNIST-PCA-4, MNIST-1D-PCA-4, and MNIST-1D-PCA-8), they achieved results that were statistically indistinguishable from the best classical alternatives.
+And even then, the average performance scores were not far off from those of the classical methods.